| I read an article recently about a home improvement con

 yielded valuable insights about the origins of our own, perhaps not so uniquely human,

+ethics.
 Recent studies have consistently shown that dolphins and other marine mammals,

 chimpanzees, apes, bonobos, monkeys and even dogs possess a moral sense, and display many